-During road resurfacing, activities undertaken on site could potentially have a temporary adverse impact on biodiversity in the area as a result of an increased vehicle presence and the potential for disturbance to protected species and pollution of habitats.
-The works lie alongside woodland recorded on the AWI; however, the works will be restricted to the A835 carriageway boundary and will not entail any tree-felling.
+Although the works lie alongside woodland recorded on the AWI, works will be restricted to the A887 carriageway boundary and will not entail any tree-felling.

 Therefore, no impacts to the AWI woodland are expected.
-Pollution controls and good practice measures to reduce impacts of works will be detailed in the SEMP and adhered to on site.
-Any protected species in the area are likely to be accustomed to road noise on the A835 and the scheme is of short duration.
+Pollution controls and good practice measures to reduce impacts of works on the local environment will be detailed in the SEMP and adhered to on site.
+Any protected species in the area are likely to be accustomed to road noise on the A887 and the scheme is of short duration.
 Therefore, with the following mitigation measures in place, the risk of significant impacts on biodiversity are considered to be low.

-- Toolbox talks for relevant protected species will be delivered to site staff and included in the SEMP. - Pollution controls and good practice measures to reduce impacts of works will be detailed in the SEMP and adhered to on site.
+- No in-stream works will be undertaken. - No tree-felling will be undertaken. - Toolbox talks for relevant protected species will be delivered to site staff and included in the SEMP. - Pollution controls and good practice measures to reduce impacts of works will be detailed in the SEMP and adhered to on site.